Partnership Program

 The Manitoba Aquatic Invasive Species Prevention Fund provides application-based funding to a variety of applicant groups to support a range of AIS related prevention projects.

-Apply for the Manitoba Aquatic Invasive Species Prevention Fund
+Priorities of the Aquatic Invasive Species Prevention Fund

 The priorities of the fund are to: